cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/google-cloud.rst.txt

 pricing and automatic sustained use discounts make Compute Engine the leader in price/performance.

-Next we provide a a step-by-step guide on how to create an Google account and a service account through the Google webpage.
+Next, we provide a step-by-step guide on how to create a Google account and service account through the Google webpage.

 Prerequisites